dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 ---

 **TL;DR:** In this article, I'll cover the new major features in React 16.3.

 ---

-ReactJS 16 shipped with a lot of new features and paramount changes to the framework.
+[ReactJS 16 shipped with a lot of new features](https://auth0.com/blog/whats-new-in-react16).
 And since the release, a lot more features have been shipped.

-React 16.3 ships with a few major changes I'll like to highlight in this article.
+_React 16.3_ ships with a few major changes that I'll like to highlight in this article.
 Let's dive in!

 ## StrictMode Component